sieve-data/docs/source/index.html.md

 }
 ```

 This endpoint creates a new Sieve project.
 A new project might be per general problem, per dataset, or however else you want to divide projects.
 Functionally, all querying will happen within a specific project.
+Each project has a custom config that we will help you set up.
+You can try out some sample project configs by signing up for our free demo!

 ### HTTP Request